 Body-Brain Integration and Physical Activity: Blasphemous, Key Elements Missing from the School-Reform Effort

 At the American Sports Institute, we believe that key elements missing from the school-reform effort to date are related to what the ancient Greeks knew and current research has proven: When the body and brain are fully integrated in the learning process, students excel academically because physical activity produces faster and more efficient brains and promotes more effective learning.
-In this context, The Arete School’s learning methodology is based on a project and research-proven, body-brain integrated form of learning, with physical activity as its foundation and center.
-Thus, by integrating physical activity with the disciplines of math, language arts, the physical sciences, the social sciences, world languages, and the arts, this process will generate high academic scores, high health and fitness scores, and high motivation scores for all its students, including those from disadvantaged backgrounds.
+In this context, firstARETE’s learning methodology is based on a project and research-proven, body-brain integrated form of learning, with physical activity as its foundation and center.
+Thus, by integrating physical activity with the disciplines of math, language arts, the physical sciences, the social sciences, world languages, and the arts, this process generates high academic scores, high health and fitness scores, and high motivation scores for all its students, including those from disadvantaged backgrounds.

 In fact, the now-retired principal of the Yosemite school presented the outstanding results of the pilot we did with his school to other schools and officials in his district.
 In his own words, “I couldn’t understand why a school administrator, a school principal wouldn’t want to do something at least like the aerobic exercise to help their students feel better about themselves, do better with their classwork, and reduce discipline referrals.”